hipe/tmx/fields/doc/issues/012-normal-normalization.md

-lead to a leaky abstraction (i.e a lossy translation): consider the techinque of injecting default values programmatically into generated documentation. to accomplish this under the "everything is a normalization" rubric would be clunky at best. :[#here.C]
+lead to a leaky abstraction (i.e a lossy translation): consider the techinque of injecting default values programmatically into generated documentation. to accomplish this under the "everything is a normalization" rubric would be clunky at best. :[#here.3.2]

 throughout this document we explore pitfalls like these that can stem from this "over-munging" approach. we do so specifically across the